 Frequently Asked Questions

-When is Easter 2026?
 Easter falls on April 5, 2026.
 Palm Sunday is March 29, and Good Friday is April 3.

-Which Easter collection is best for Sunday school?
 The Religious Easter and Easter Cross collections are designed specifically for faith-based use.
-The Religious Easter collection covers the full resurrection story; the Cross collection focuses specifically on cross imagery for Holy Week.
+The Religious Easter collection covers the full resurrection story, while the Cross collection focuses specifically on cross imagery for Holy Week.

-Which collection is best for very young children (ages 2–4)?
 The Easter Chick and Easter Bunny collections have the simplest outlines and most age-appropriate designs for toddlers and preschoolers.

-Which collection is best for adults who like detailed coloring?
 Groovy Easter has the most intricate and stylistically interesting pages for adult colorists.
-The detailed egg pattern pages in Easter Eggs are also excellent for mindful adult coloring.
+The detailed egg-pattern pages in Easter Eggs also work well for mindful adult coloring.

-Can I use these pages for church bulletin inserts or classroom handouts?
-Yes — all pages are free to download, print, and use for personal, classroom, and church educational purposes.
+Yes.
+All pages are free to download, print, and use for personal, classroom, and church educational purposes.

-Download Your Free Easter Pages Today!
+Download Your Free Easter Pages Today